There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Where They Come From (Sources)

-VOCs … may have biogenic or anthropogenic sources.
-In the UK it is estimated that less than 5% of the VOCs (2.3 million tonnes per year, expressed in terms of carbon) emitted into the atmosphere are emitted from vegetation.
+In the UK it is estimated that less than 5% of … VOCs … are emitted from vegetation.
 The rest comes from transport, including distribution and extraction losses (50%), solvent use (30%) and other industrial processes (15%).
 Road transport alone accounts for 30% of VOC emissions (APIS.ac.uk)

 Pesticides that are sprayed on to fields and used to fumigate soil can give off chemicals called volatile organic compounds, which can react with other chemicals and form a pollutant called tropospheric ozone.
 Pesticide use accounts for about 6 percent of total tropospheric ozone levels (wikipedia.org)